Park Point at RIT: Housing

 Apartments are leased fully furnished, and are available in 15 different layouts, including: singles, doubles, triples, quadruples, and quintuples.
-Prices vary from $600 to $1,200 per room per month.

 Relations with RIT

-Although RIT created the concept of an RIT CollegeTown, Wilmorite properties was responsible for construction and the operation of Park point; in 2013 Wilmorite Sold the lease to American Campus Communities whom currently manage the facilities.
-The housing at Park Point is not associated with RIT's own Housing Operations, but is instead conducted by American Campus Communities Additionally, although RIT has its own Public Safety department, Security for Park Point is provided by Allied Universal.
+Although RIT created the concept of an RIT CollegeTown, Wilmorite properties was responsible for construction and the operation of Park point; in 2013 Wilmorite Sold the lease to American Campus Communities The housing at Park Point is not associated with RIT's own Housing Operations, but is instead conducted by American Campus Communities.
+Additionally, although RIT has its own Public Safety department, Security for Park Point is provided by Allied Universal.

-There has also been a small student rally at Park Point over RIT's refusal to issue commuter parking passes to students living at Park Point.
-RIT students who rent an apartment at Park Point are considered to be 'On-Campus' for purposes of acquiring a parking pass.
-Therefore, they are ineligible to receive parking passes for the various academic parking lots around campus.
+There has been criticism from students residing at Park Point over RIT's refusal to issue commuter parking passes to students living at Park Point.
+RIT students who rent an apartment at Park Point are considered to be 'On-Campus' for purposes of acquiring a parking pass, and are therefore ineligible to receive parking passes for the various academic parking lots around campus.
 A student rally was held in Simone Square in which students peacefully planned a course of action: formal petitioning via RIT's Student Government.
 RIT acknowledged that parking has become a problem, citing a deficit of nearly 1,100 parking spaces during the fall of 2008.
-In the meantime, more shuttle bus service to Park Point will be provided, with future emphasis placed on creating, among other parking improvements, additional parking spaces and more bike paths on campus.
+In the meantime, additional shuttle bus service to Park Point was provided, with future emphasis placed on creating, among other parking improvements, additional parking spaces and more bike paths on campus.

 Buses from the Rochester Genesee Regional Transportation Authority make stops at Park Point as both campus shuttles and city routes.